trashbirdecology/luisdva.github.io/_posts/2018-04-07-dog-bump-chart.md

 Thanks for reading.
 Feel free to contact me if anything isn't working.

-> Cuteness aside, I'm aware of the health issues of brachycephalous breeds and I oppose selective inbreeding (line breeding) to meet arbitrary standard.
+> Cuteness aside, I'm aware of the health issues of brachycephalous breeds and I oppose selective inbreeding (line breeding) to meet arbitrary standards.
 Also: I'm very biased towards retrievers.